refraction-ray/general-notes/lectures/intro_algorithms_reading.md

 *Reading notes on the book, serving a supplemental materials of the lecture notes, start writting from Aug 28, 2018*

-*Note all the emphasize part in the lecture notes are all actually contents from other materials*
+*Note all the emphasize part in the lecture notes are all actually contents from other materials, and in this note I will also include external materials and topics*

 * toc
 {:toc}